Protests against Executive Order 13769

-In January and February 2017, during protests against Executive Order 13769, thousands of people gathered at various airports in the United States and around the world to prevent the returning of refugees and other visitors from seven countries considered to be unsafe.
+In late January and early February 2017, during protests against Executive Order 13769, commonly referred to as the “Muslim ban,” thousands of people gathered at various airports in the United States and around the world to protest the attempt by the Trump administration to prevent the prohibition of refugees and visitors from seven countries considered by the administration to be unsafe.
 According to various sources, more than two thousand people were at the protest at John F. Kennedy International Airport in Queens, New York City with other protests appearing at significant international airports and other important sites around the United States.
 Protests continued daily and internationally through February 6.
 Protests also continued after a federal judge issued a temporary restraining order against parts of the travel ban.

 Background

 On January 27, President Trump signed an executive order which created a suspension of admissions of all refugees entering the United States for 120 days and an indefinite block for Syrian refugees.
 The order also blocked citizens from Iran, Iraq, Libya, Sudan, Syria, and Yemen from entering the U.S. for 90 days.
 Green card holders from these countries were also affected.

 Approximately 27 air passengers coming into airports around the United States were either detained or sent home on January 28.
 By January 29, an estimated 375 travelers had been affected by the order.
 Two Iraqi detainees were released from the JFK airport, and as of 6 p.m. (local) 11 remained.
 On January 29, there were still two detainees left inside the airport.
 One was Hameed Jhalid Darweesh, an Iraqi interpreter for the United States Army.
 Darweesh was held for twelve hours without being allowed to see his lawyers.
 Two elderly and disabled Iranian citizens with green cards were detained for hours at Washington Dulles International Airport.
 President Trump told the Christian Broadcasting Network (CBN) that Christian refugees will be given priority in terms of refugee status in the United States.